 - Plantar warts – they occur on the foot’s underside and look like a callus.
 You must consult a doctor to treat them properly.

 - Ingrown toenail – to prevent ingrown toenail, trim your toenails often, cutting just across the top.
 Consult a doctor.

 - Yellowed/discolored toenails – if your toenails become yellowish, brittle, and thick, it could mean you have a fungal nail infection.
 So, consult your doctor to give you the right treatment.

 - Pain, swelling, warmth, or redness – signs of infection and inflammation.
 Visit your doctor ASAP.

 - Black or blue skin color – it could mean problems with your circulation.
 But, if your feet are cold at the same time you should visit your doctor ASAP.

 Tips for Regular Foot Care

 - Clean your feet by washing them regularly with warm water (never hot) and mild soap.
 However, you should dry them thoroughly with a towel afterward, to prevent infections which thrive in moist areas.
 Don’t forget to pat dry the area between your toes.

 - Put on your socks only after drying your feet completely

-Foot soaks are not recomended for people with diabetes
+- Foot soaks are not recommended for people with diabetes

 - Apply lotion to keep your skin supple.
 This is important as dry skin can crack, which in turn can lead to infection.
 However, avoid the area between your toes, and don’t forget your heels.